Ragavi987/Billing-System/README.md

 password : admin123

-This is a Billing System developed using Django Framework.
+This is a Billing System developed using Python with Django Framework.
 Created CRUD operations for add and update the user information.
+User information stored in SQLITE DB.

 Getting Started